wuhanshuo/MaterialPassport-DTCC2023/README.md

 The component ID is locally unique in each CSV file, and is also the name of the corresponding image in the `img` folder. (i.e., The combination of project ID and component ID forms a compound primary key.)

-All other columns in the CSV file can be *NULL*, and all *NULL* attributes will not be rendered in the front-end webpage.
+All other columns in the CSV file can be *NULL* if the information is missing, and all *NULL* attributes will not be rendered in the front-end webpage.

 ## Website Back-end Structure
     mysite